-Housing First Quest ionnaire: Is vour program operating g using a housin g first approach?
+Housing First Questionnaire: Is your program operating using a housing first approach?

-dusing thist Questionnalie.
-Is your program operating using a nousing mist approach: Or ganization Name: Pro oject Name: Ре rson Completing this form: Da te: 1) Admission/tenant screening and selection practices promote the acceptance of applicants regardless of their sobriety or use of substances, completion of treatment, and participation in services.
-Yes No Comment (if needed): 2) Applicants are not rejected on based on having no income, minor criminal convictions, or behaviors that indicate a lack of "housing readiness."
-Yes No Yes No 3) Supportive services emphasize housing procurement over therapeutic goals.
+Or ganization Name: Pro oject Name: Ре i.
+Name: Da te: 1) Admission/tenant screening and selection practices promote the acceptance of applicants regardless of their sobriety or use of substances, completion of treatment, and participation in services.
+Yes No Comment (if needed): 2) indicate a lack of "housing readiness."
+3) Supportive services emphasize housing procurement over therapeutic goals.
 Services plans are highly tenant-driven without predetermined goals.
 Yes No Comment (if needed): 4) Participation in services or program compliance is not a condition of staying in our program.
 Yes No Comment (if needed): 5) Use of alcohol or drugs in and of itself is not considered a reason for program dismissal.
 Yes No Comment (if needed): 6) We prioritize those with the highest need for services rather than "first come/first serve", such as duration of homelessness and other barriers.
 7) Case managers/service coordinators are trained in and actively employ evidence-based practices for client/tenant engagement such as motivational interviewing and client-centered counseling.
 Yes No Comment (if needed): 8) Services are informed by a harm reduction philosophy that recognizes that drug and alcohol use and addiction are a part of tenants' lives, where tenants are engaged in non-judgmental communication regarding drug and alcohol use, and where tenants are offered education regarding how to avoid risky behaviors and engage in safer practices.
 9) Our primary focus is assisting people in our program with a housing plan for swift exit to permanent housing.

-housing.
 Yes No Comment (if needed):